imjoy-team/ImJoy/README.md

    - Use ndarrays or tensors for data exchange
    - Support Tensorflow.js and native Tensorflow

 # Use Imjoy for image processing

 ![imjoy-screenshot](./docs/img/imjoy-screenshot.png)

+## Web Installation

 Go to the [ImJoy web app](https://imjoy.io/#/:\)), click the + button to install new plugins or open an image.

+## Usage

 When images is opened in the workspace, you need to first click the title bar of the window to select an active window, then click on the plugin menu to run the plugin.

+# Use the Python Plugin Engine

+## Installation
+  * Download Annaconda3 (Python3.6 version) from https://www.anaconda.com/download/ and install it.
+  * Run `pip install -U "git+https://github.com/oeway/ImJoy#egg=imjoy&subdirectory=backend"` in a terminal window

+## Usage
+  * Run `python -m imjoy` in a terminal and keep the window running.
+  * Go to https://imjoy.io, connect to the plugin engine, and you will be able to use plugins written in Python

 # Developing Plugins for ImJoy